 - Stir in the tomato paste and cook for 1 minute.

-Add the pork, veal, sausages, and basil and bring the sauce to a simmer.
+Return the pork, beef, and sausages to the pot and bring sauce to a simmer.

 - Partially cover the pot and cook over low heat, stirring occasionally, for at least 2 hours.

 - If the sauce becomes too thick, add a little more water.

 At the end, add sugar, to taste, and adjust your seasonings one more time, add basil leaves and serve over your favorite pasta, topped with shaved Parmesan.

 Wine Pairings for Sunday Gravy: